 Freddie (real name: Farouk Bulsara) was born in 1946 to Persian immigrant parents.
 His father worked for the government in the House of Wonders on the seafront, and the family moved to England when Freddie was 18, after the revolution that overthrew the Sultanate government in 1964.

 If “Bohemian Rhapsody” or “We Will Rock You” are important parts of your musical memories, and you mourned Mercury’s untimely death from AIDS, you won’t want to miss this opportunity to pay homage to one of rock’s most unusual and influential — though short-lived — stars.

-Pretty much all the ingredients of the average kitchen spice rack are represented — cinnamon, turmeric, ginger, garlic, chilies, black pepper, nutmeg and vanilla: the list goes on and on.
-Local children follow you all the way round, making baskets of palm leaves and filling them with flowers to give to you.
+Pretty much all the ingredients of the average kitchen spice rack are represented — cinnamon, turmeric, ginger, garlic, chilies, black pepper, nutmeg, and vanilla: the list goes on and on.
+Local children follow you all the way around, making baskets of palm leaves and filling them with flowers to give to you.

 Taasisi – The Institute of Kiswahili and Foreign Languages

 The Institute offers courses in Kiswahili of all lengths.
 Longer courses involve a homestay.
 Contact the Institute at PO Box 882, Zanzibar, Tanzania., Tel: + 255-24-2230724/2233337.